aiman-al-masoud/ReactBoilerplate/README.md

 A boilerplate for React projects in Typescript, with inline css and multimedia resource inclusion (in the form of base64 strings), that builds and packages everything using Webpack into a single html file.

-Ideal for SPAs (Single Page Applications).
+Ideal for SPAs (Single Page Applications), or to practice on TypeScript.